 For most of my life, I had very strong acid reflux.
 It started in my teens when the doctor gave me a yellow pill to take.
 Later I discovered that it was important to watch what I ate.
 Most of what is on the list of ‘Foods to Avoid’ is what I naturally avoided.

 The problem is I had no idea what was creating this problem so it continued to worsen to the point of being in extreme pain from almost everything I ate.
 Many nights saw me propped up with pillows as I was unable to lay down.

 One night the pain was so intense it resonated throughout my whole digestive system from the appendix area to my heart.
 The fear was that I was either having an appendicitis attack or a heart attack so we called the doctor who came to my bedside in the middle of the night.
 Fortunately, it was neither.

 The way I dealt with this was to limit all foods that caused any intense pain after eating it.

 That meant there were only twelve foods that were possible.
 Even worse than that – those twelve foods did not all work every day.

 What were these foods?
-All were alkaline forming foods except for one and many were watery.
+All were alkaline-forming foods except for one and many were watery.
 I would eat lots of watermelon all year long.
-Watermelon, celery, romaine lettuce, zucchini, blueberries, fresh orange juice, fish, small bit of avocado, a little well-cooked potato, and when these were part of the vegetable juice ingredients: carrots, bean sprouts and apples.
-Later I was able to add fish and more vegetables.
+Watermelon, celery, romaine lettuce, zucchini, blueberries, a little fresh orange juice, fish, a small bit of avocado, a little well-cooked potato, and I drank lots of vegetable juice.
+When these were part of the vegetable juice ingredients: carrots, bean sprouts, and apples.

 Here is the recipe for my favourite vegetable juice: Perfect Vegetable Juice